maryvilledev/cnvm/README.md

 #Cloud Provider-Specific Setups

 Read the details below for the provider you want to use.

-Set these environment variables BEFORE running footlocker-bootstrap.sh.
+Set these environment variables <b>BEFORE</b> running footlocker-bootstrap.sh.

 ##AWS